hdunl/AVLSpellCheck/README.md

+## readme is outdated yet still relevant, may re-write one day

 # Spell Checker with Various Similarity Algorithms

 This is a Java-based spell-checker application that uses multiple similarity algorithms to suggest corrections for misspelled words.
 It provides an easy-to-use graphical user interface (GUI) for checking the spelling of words.